Travel Facts

 Culture Shock & Reverse Culture Shock

-Most of you will experience "culture shock" to some degree, whether it is on arrival to the Netherlands, or “reverse culture shock” when you return home after a 3 month experience living and travelling Europe.
+Most of you will experience culture shock to some degree, whether it is on arrival to the Netherlands, or reverse culture shock when you return home after living and traveling in Europe.

-Many castle students experience something “less than culture shock” on arrival, but rather “homesickness”.
+Many students experience something less than culture shock on arrival, but rather homesickness.
 Since students are more or less “confined” to campus with fellow Emerson students, European professors and staff members who speak English, it is less likely that severe and long lasting culture shock will set in on arrival.

 To help minimize the effects of culture shock, you should read about countries you want to visit ahead of time.
 Learn about the people, the culture and their history and try to learn some simple phrases of language for the countries you want to visit.
 Remember, if you are having difficulty, our colleagues at OSA are always there to talk to.